Best Day Trips From Christchurch

 For outdoor enthusiasts, the surrounding rivers and gorges are the perfect playground for adventure activities.
 Whether you choose to adventure through the Rangitata Gorge white water rafting and kayaking or canyoning through the foothills, there are plenty of places to get your feet wet!
 If you prefer to keep your feet on solid ground, there are several walking and cycling trails in and around the town, such as Peel Forest and Pioneer Park, taking you through native bush, along rivers, and offering stunning views of the mountains.
 The town also boasts excellent eateries, from cosy cafés to gourmet restaurants.

-By now, your wanderlust should be in full swing, and your list of things to do in the South Island and best places to visit in the South Island must be bursting with these fantastic day trip ideas.
-From the idyllic Hanmer Springs to the wildlife haven of Kaikoura, these are the experiences that make a New Zealand road trip truly unforgettable.
-Best of all, the flexibility of a campervan means you can take your time and savour every moment of your New Zealand adventure.
+From the idyllic Hanmer Springs to the wildlife haven of Kaikōura, these are the experiences that make a New Zealand road trip truly unforgettable.
+Best of all, the flexibility of a motorhome means you can take your time and savour every moment of your South Island adventure.